 www.barcha-sf.com

-Set in the Financial District, Barcha is offering a three-course, $115 prix fixe menu for New Year’s Eve.
+Set in the Financial District, Barcha offers a three-course, $115 prix fixe menu for New Year’s Eve.
 Widely known for its lavish Mediterranean dishes, Barcha will have three options for the first and second courses.
-For starters, you have choices like Turkish duck manti and Fattoush, a fried bread salad.
-Among selections for your second course are brazino, a Mediterranean sea bass and Moroccan style-lamb shank cooked in a clay pot.
-As for your dessert, you can decide between sticky toffee pudding or chocolate cake with hazelnut daquoise and more In addition, you can order specialty drinks, premium beer and wine and non-alcoholic drinks.
-Led by proprietor Kais Bouzidi, Barcha is just a short walk from the Embarcadero BART station.
+For starters, you have choices like Turkish duck manti and Fattoush, which is a fried bread salad.
+Among the selections for your second course are brazino, a Mediterranean sea bass, and a Moroccan-style lamb shank cooked in a clay pot.
+As for your dessert, you can decide between sticky toffee pudding or chocolate cake with hazelnut daquoise and more.
+In addition, you can order specialty drinks, premium beer and wine, and non-alcoholic drinks.
+Led by proprietor Kais Bouzidi, Barcha is a short walk from the Embarcadero BART station.

 Empress by Boon